matsumotory/mruby-userdata/README.md

-# Userdata Module for mruby
+# Userdata class for mruby
 When shared mrb_state, you can share userdata objects between one Ruby code and another.

 ## install by mrbgems